Program Committee Code of Practice

 The Program Committee is the group responsibile for choosing and scheduling all of the great talks you enjoy at SeaGL.
-This year the committee is:
+This year the committee steering the Program consists of:

 - Wm Salt Hale

 - Georgia Reh

 This is what we believe in and how we operate as we go about our business of building the best possible program and schedule for SeaGL.

 As members of the SeaGL program committee and proposal reviewers, aside from the SeaGL Code of Conduct, we also agree to operate according to these values and statements:

 We believe in the importance and power of free and open source software.